cssinjs/jss/docs/jss-api.md

 In case you are using the `SheetsRegistry` in the browser and you want to get Style Sheets which are `attached` or `detached` only, you can use the option `attached`.

+If you want to remove whitespaces - use option `format`, which is `true` by default.

 ```javascript
 import jss, {SheetsRegistry} from 'jss'